NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/agenda/AGENDA.md

 **All times are in Central European Summer Time (CEST; UTC+2)**

 This calendar view shows the workshop agenda.
 We strongly encourage you to attend the first three hours of Day 1 for an introduction to NWB and NWB software tools.
-Afterward, in the afternoons, there will be optional breakout sessions where you can learn more about community software tools that support NWB.
-And in the mornings, there will be optional tutorials on how to use NWB for different types of data and situations, as well as a discussion about NWB and data standardization in neurophysiology on Day 3.
+In the afternoons of all three days, there will be optional breakout sessions where you can learn more about community software tools that support NWB.
+And in the mornings of Days 2 and 3, there will be optional tutorials on how to use NWB for different types of data and situations, as well as a discussion about NWB and data standardization in neurophysiology on Day 3.